norkart1/students-results/README.md

 # Result Management System

 A modern, full-featured academic result management system for schools and institutions.
-Built with Next.js, TypeScript, MongoDB, and Tailwind CSS, it provides robust tools for managing students, subjects, batches, and examination results, with advanced analytics and reporting.
+Built with Next.js, ThffhfhfhfhypeScript, MongoDB, and Tailwind CSS, it provides robust tools for managing students, subjects, batches, and examination results, with advanced analytics and reporting.

 ---